f1u77y/web-media-controller/README.md

     $ npm install
     $ npx grunt build:$browser # $browser could be 'firefox' or 'chrome'

-Built extension is now in `build/$browser` directory.
+The extension is now built in `build/$browser/`.
 You could load it as temporary extension or pack it.

-If you're developer, and you want `build/$browser` directory to correspond the current state of development, you should run `npx grunt watch:$browser`.
+If you're developer, and you want `build/$browser/` to correspond the current state of development, you should run `npx grunt watch:$browser`.

-Note that every time you'll restart your browser, it won't load your version of the extension in `build/$browser`.
+Note that every time you'll restart your browser, it won't load your version of the extension in `build/$browser/`.

 ### Packing